 Relationship Between Micro and Macroeconomics

-The similarities between Micro and Macroeconomics are based on the factor that they both study the different economic problems.
+The similarities between Micro and Macroeconomics are based on the factor that they both study different economic problems.

 For example, every individual’s income (microeconomic variable) in an economy would largely the national income (macroeconomic variable) and on the other hand, the overall inflation rate (macroeconomic variable) would also affect the purchasing power of an individual (microeconomic variable) in an economy.